isamartineztorrego/isamartineztorrego/README.md

 <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/People%20with%20professions/Woman%20Technologist%20Light%20Skin%20Tone.png" alt="Woman Technologist Light Skin Tone" width="25" height="25" /> I'm an experienced multidisciplinary business administrative and I'm currently completing a Data Analyst bootcamp, so I can become a more comprehensive professional.

-👐 Feel free to have a look into my repositories 🔍 and to reach me on my [LinkedIn](https://www.linkedin.com/in/isabelmartineztorrego/).
+👐 Feel free to have a look into my repositories 🔍 and to reach out to me on my [LinkedIn](https://www.linkedin.com/in/isabelmartineztorrego/).

 Currently working on my own project :construction: but I would love to collaborate with anyone who needs a newbie but passionate data analyst :muscle: